vehicle-lang/tutorial/chapter-4/README.md

 is no new data to describe.
 Training uses **Fashion MNIST**, the ten-class clothing counterpart to MNIST described in the
 [Chapter 3 README](../chapter-3/README.md), and the property being trained for is the same classification robustness verified there.
+The one exception is Exercise #6, which returns to Chapter 2's ACAS Xu networks and trains for their ten collision-avoidance properties, a setting with no data set at all.

 What changes is the direction of travel.
 Chapters 2 and 3 took a fixed network and asked whether it satisfied a specification.
 Here the specification is compiled into a